Some Restrictions and Wrongs of this COVID Season

 - People serving others — getting groceries for the elderly; delivering meals; giving needed hugs.

-- A dear friend, David, who lives in England, now talk on Zoom weekly.
+- A dear friend, David, who lives in England, now talks with me on Zoom weekly.
 Previously, we only shared when I could make it over to visit about once a year.
 Because of all this, that’s changed for the better. .

 - New worship events like the outdoor Riots to Revival extend the gospel reach others.